“Some of your most gratifying musical experiences will be those that serve the greater good.”

 My aim is to furnish musicians, educators, and arts leaders with essential know-how to pursue commissioning ventures and build enthusiastic, diverse audiences.

-View my presentation, “Commissioning and Funding New Music” via Scholar Works at UT Tyler.
+View my presentation, “Commissioning and Funding New Music” via Scholar Works.

-For assistance with developing, funding, and managing commissions or other arts and education projects, contact me to discuss possible consulting.
+For assistance with developing, funding, and managing commissions or other music, arts, and education projects, contact me to discuss possible consulting.

 © 2021 Gerald Klickstein